 Budapest is more popular than ever.
-More and more travelers visit the ancient, but thriving capital of Hungary.
+More and more travelers visit the ancient, but thriving capital you must visit in Hungary.
 There’s a lot of sightseeing to do and Budapest is the perfect citytrip destination.
 Budapest is one of the most popular citytrip capitals of Europe.

 The capital of Hungary has a little bit of everything and it’s a great destination for every type of traveler.
 Visitors can explore the Hungarian culture, visit tons of museums, and discover facts about the rich history of the country.
 Aside from the cultural stuff, Budapest is also a great place to dive into the nightlife and experience a memorable holiday.